 More complicated tears

 - Occult damage to the anal sphincter is not uncommon, especially after instrumental delivery.
+Anal sphincter laceration is associated with anal incontinence 5-10 years after delivery.

 - Women with clinically recognised anal sphincter tears are more than twice as likely to report postpartum faecal incontinence than women without sphincter tears.